wavefrontHQ/help/metrics_intro.md

 All users can then receive [alerts](https://docs.wavefront.com/alerts.html), drill down into the prepared dashboards and charts, and start finding the root cause for problems.

-Obsolete metrics, which didn't send data points for a certain period (obsolescence period), are automatically hidden.
+[Obsolete metrics](metrics_managing.html#obsolete-metrics) are automatically hidden.
 You can also manually hide metrics.
 Hidden metrics are removed from autocomplete, but you can still use them in queries when data values are present.

 **Note**: By default, the obsolescence period for metrics and sources is 4 weeks.
 To change this configuration, contact [Technical Support](https://docs.wavefront.com/wavefront_support_feedback.html).